Instrumental Music Lessons

 • Lessons are scheduled week to week at the beginning of Term 1 as enrolments are finalised.
 Lessons are then scheduled at least one month in advance; usually from the beginning of March.

 • For Years 7 – 10, lessons are scheduled during class time on a rotating basis to avoid regularly missing the same class.
-This means that on average a student will only miss class time for the same subject once every six weeks, with a maximum rotation of once every three weeks.
+The school uses a fortnightly timetable, and rotations are scheduled over a 4-week block.

 • VCE students have a fixed lesson time during one of their study periods, lunch time, after school, or occasionally before school.